beetron/bShare/README.md

 # bShare

-bShare is a full stack web app for uploading and sharing files on the fly.<br>
+bShare is a fullstack web app for uploading and sharing files on the fly.<br>
 Instructions on how to clone and replicate a working bShare web app below.<br>
 Automatic mysql data deletion for expired uploads, and stored file deletion via python script.<br>